glebm/order_query/README.md

 p.position #=> 5
 ```

-Looping to the first / last record is enabled by default.
+Looping to the first / last record is enabled for `next` / `previous` by default.
 Pass `false` to disable:

 ```ruby
 p = Post.order_home_at(Post.order_home.first)